RajatJangra2653/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 1. Once you replace the files ***DELETE*** the **.\KeyvaultFiles** directory.

-## Import the multiple missing libraries into the .NET script
+### Task 5: Import the multiple missing libraries into the .NET script

 The .NET CLI includes an [add package][docs.microsoft.com/dotnet/core/tools/dotnet-add-package] command to import packages from a pre-configured package feed.
 A .NET installation uses NuGet as its default package feed.